tarof429/stuckathome/rke2/README.md

 - 3 VMs created as part of the instructions in the k8s directory.

-## Setup rke2

-Follow the instructions at https://docs.rke2.io/install/quickstart to setup rke2.
-Use kubeops to run the commands.

-Run the following ansible role to SSH to all the nodes.
+## Verify the Environment

+First, let's make sure we can SSH to all the VMs.
+Use ssh-copy-id to copy your public key to each of the VMs.
+Afterwards, run:

 ```
 ansible-playbook sshping.yml